ArtArtArtArt/KMSVault/WIPNotes/ANDOR SERIES.md

 Very cool depiction of colonialism - people hate authorities and have their own level of organization (hitting metal stuff - maybe inspired by some real behavior)

-Also parallelism between small and adult andor's stories is awesome Also droid which stutters - is an awesome detail
+Also parallelism between small and adult -+-+andor's stories is awesome Also droid which stutters - is an awesome detail